facebook/openzl/doc/mkdocs/doc/sddl/arrays-collections.md

 Arrays are fundamental to binary format descriptions.
 Most real-world formats contain sequences of repeated structures—pixels in images, samples in audio, records in databases.
 This chapter explores how SDDL handles arrays, from simple fixed-size collections to complex structure-of-arrays layouts.

+For a high-level overview of how arrays fit into SDDL's overall syntax, see the [Language Elements Overview](core-concepts.md#language-elements-overview).

 Because arrays repeat the same type many times, they amplify whatever instant-parse behavior that type has.
 An element that takes a small scan penalty once will take it thousands of times inside an array.
 The previous chapter's instant-parse rules are the lens through which we evaluate array performance.
 For concrete specs that use these layouts, see the coverage map entries for [fixed arrays](real-formats.md#coverage-arrays-fixed), [parameterized arrays](real-formats.md#coverage-arrays-parameter), and [auto-sized arrays](real-formats.md#coverage-arrays-auto); a future row tracks the pending example for [`scan`-based arrays](real-formats.md#coverage-scan).

 ---